webplatform/docs/tutorials/layout_fundamentals/index.md

 |Checked_Out=No
 |Content=Cleanup
 }}
-{{Byline}}
+{{Byline
+|Name=
+|URL=
+|Published=
+}}
 {{Summary_Section|This article describes some fundamental ways to adjust the layout of your document, using padding, floats, and more.}}
 {{Tutorial
+|Next_page=
+|Prev_page=
 |Content=== Information: Layout ==

 You can use CSS to specify various visual effects that change the layout of your document.
-Some of the techniques for specifying layout are advanced, and beyond the scope of this basic tutorial.
 When you design a layout to look similar in many browsers, your stylesheet interacts with the browser's default stylesheet and layout engine in ways that can be complex.
-This is also an advanced subject, beyond the scope of this basic tutorial.

-This page describes some simple techniques that you can try.
+Some of the techniques for specifying layout are beyond the scope of this basic tutorial, but here we describe some simple techniques that you can try.

 === Document structure ===

 If you want to control the layout of your document, then you might have to change its structure.
 Your document's markup language might have general-purpose tags for creating structure.
-For example, in HTML you can use the {{ HTMLElement("div") }} element to create structure.
+For example, in HTML you can use the <code>div</code> element to create structure.

-Div usage example
+====Div usage example====

 In your sample document, the numbered paragraphs under the second heading do not have a container of their own.
 Your stylesheet cannot draw a border around those paragraphs, because there is no element to specify in the selector.

-To fix this structural problem, you can add a {{ HTMLElement("div") }} tag around the paragraphs.
+To fix this structural problem, you can add a <code>div</code> tag around the paragraphs.
 This tag is unique, so it can by identified by an <code>id</code> attribute:

 <syntaxhighlight lang="html5"><h3>Numbered paragraphs</h3>
 <div id="numbered">